fable-compiler/Fable/samples/browser/react/README.md

 This is just an adaptation of [React tutorial]() and [react-hot-boilerplate](https://github.com/gaearon/react-hot-boilerplate) to show how the workflow of building a React app with Fable would be.

+> Remember to run `npm install` before the first compilation!

 ## Server

 An [express](http://expressjs.com) server is available to interact with the app.
 When debugging,